prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 > westward, finally arriving at its starting
 > point.[@norris_octopus:_1986 320-1]

-More than forgiving a lack of agricultural acumen, the market in wheat seems actually to reward it.
+The market is at least forgiving a lack of agricultural acumen, and seems actually to reward it.
 Magnus’s downfall comes because he is beaten in his market manipulations, not because of his extractive methods *per se*.